 Unitec’s marae is a central hub for campus and community life.
 We regularly host events, workshops, lectures, wānanga and social events.
-For bookings visit our marae website.
+For bookings please use our marae booking form.

 At Unitec we welcome all new students and guests with a pōwhiri, a traditional Māori welcome ceremony.
 Watch this step-by-step guide to help you understand the protocols of our pōwhiri, and enjoy this very special experience.